How Social Media Is Quietly Rewiring Our Minds

 When scrolling replaces real thinking

 It starts with just a quick scroll.
 A few posts, some stories, maybe a reel or two.
-But hours later, you find yourself deep in someone else’s life, someone you don’t even know.
+But hours later, you find yourself deep in someone else's life, someone you do not even know.
 Their opinions start to sound familiar, even influential.
 Their routines seem aspirational.
 Before long, your own thoughts feel quieter.

 A Shift in How We Think